aryx/yacfe/commons/readme.txt

 him to install all those libs before being able to use some of my common helper functions.
 So, common.ml and other files offer convenient helpers that do not require to install anything.
-In some case I have directly included the code of those external libs when there are simple such as for ANSITerminal in ocamlextra/, and for dumper.ml I have even be further by inlining its code in common.ml so one can just do a open Common and have everything.
+In some cases I have directly included the code of those external libs when there are simple such as for ANSITerminal in ocamlextra/, and for dumper.ml I have even be further by inlining its code in common.ml so one can just do a open Common and have everything.
 Then if the user